PeptideNerds

 To understand why people reach for BPC-157, it helps to understand why semaglutide causes GI problems in the first place.

 Semaglutide is a GLP-1 receptor agonist.
-One of its primary mechanisms is slowing gastric emptying -- food stays in your stomach longer, which makes you feel full.
-This is a feature, not a bug.
-It is central to how the drug reduces appetite.
+One of its primary mechanisms is slowing gastric emptying.
+Food stays in the stomach longer, which makes you feel full.
+This is central to how the drug reduces appetite.

 But slowing gastric emptying also means food sits in the stomach and upper GI tract for extended periods.
-This can cause nausea, bloating, acid reflux, and in some cases vomiting.
+This produces nausea, bloating, acid reflux, and in some cases vomiting.
 The effect is dose-dependent, which is why semaglutide is titrated slowly over weeks.

 For most users, these symptoms are worst during the titration phase (the first 4-8 weeks) and improve as the body adjusts.
 But a meaningful percentage of users experience persistent GI issues, and some cannot tolerate the drug at all.